devlepor/Timezone-Planner/privacy-policy.md

 # Privacy Policy for Timezone Planner

-Last updated: December 31, 2023
+Last updated: January 7, 2024

 This Privacy Policy describes Our policies and procedures regarding the collection, use, and disclosure of Your information when You use the Service.

 **Data Collection by Third-Party Libraries:**
-While our application itself does not collect any personal or user data, it utilizes third-party libraries, specifically ["timezone"](https://pub.dev/packages/timezone) and ["flutter_local_notifications"](https://pub.dev/packages/flutter_local_notifications) packages obtained from [pub.dev](https://pub.dev/).
+While our application itself does not collect any personal or user data, it utilizes third-party libraries, specifically ["timezone"](https://pub.dev/packages/timezone), ["google_mobile_ads"](https://pub.dev/packages/google_mobile_ads) and ["flutter_local_notifications"](https://pub.dev/packages/flutter_local_notifications) packages obtained from [pub.dev](https://pub.dev/).
 These libraries may have their own data collection practices, and we encourage you to review their respective privacy policies to understand how they handle the information.

 All the application data related to timezones and reminders exists on Your mobile system to provide functionality for Timezones comparison and scheduling local Timezone Reminders.
 This application data is stored in Your mobile system in the form of a local database with proper development guidelines, and no data is transferred by our application.